 Topics: Storage, #Scanning, #Digitization, Organization, Scan, Documents, Security, Compliance, Paperless, Store, Digitize, Automate, Efficiency, Storing Documents, Document Storage, Remote Access, FDA, Quality, Regulatory

 Your lab notebooks serve as your primary record of research performed.
 They’re also typically proof of your intellectual property rights for your organization.
 Laboratory Notebook archiving requires a unique approach and requires specialized book scanners that are specifically designed to handle the curvature of text near the lab notebook’s spine, ensuring the integrity of data capture while maximizing the scanned image quality.

 Today’s opportunity for improving your HR business processes has never been easier or more affordable.
 But understanding what is “best practice” and what is just a fad is getting harder and harder to know in the ever changing landscape of HR technology.
 When thinking about your processes, like your hiring workflow or your review process, there are now endless automation opportunities that might exist, but remember to start with the basics.

 With the onset of increased amounts of invoices due to your business growth, it is more challenging than ever for accounts payable departments to get their invoices reviewed, approved and paid on time.
 Not only is this a large concern for growing businesses, but so is the need to budget for more accounts payable employees to get through the workload if your process is not automated.

 A Digital Mailroom is a simple way to free up valuable office space and resources.
-Digital Mailroom services provide you with a streamlined, auditable mail fulfillment process while eliminating your paper mail management, headaches and overhead.
-It can also help you to improve productivity and keep your business running from anywhere.
+Digital Mailroom services provide you with a streamlined, auditable mail fulfillment process, while eliminating your paper mail management, headaches and overhead.
+It can also help you to improve productivity and keep your business running from any location.